 An Act to supplement The Commercial Banking Company of Sydney Limited (Merger) Act 1982 of the State of New South Wales which provides for the transfer to The National Bank of Australasia Limited of the undertaking of The Commercial Banking Company of Sydney Limited, and for the transfer to The National Bank Savings Bank Limited of the undertaking of C.B.C.
 Savings Bank Limited, and for connected purposes.

-WHEREAS The Commercial Banking Company of Sydney Limited became a wholly owned subsidiary of The National Bank of Australasia Limited in pursuance of schemes of arrangement under the provisions of the Companies Act 1961 of the State of New South Wales having effect from 1 October 1981:
+Whereas The Commercial Banking Company of Sydney Limited became a wholly owned subsidiary of The National Bank of Australasia Limited in pursuance of schemes of arrangement under the provisions of the Companies Act 1961 of the State of New South Wales having effect from 1 October 1981:

-AND WHEREAS C.B.C.
+And whereas C.B.C.
 Savings Bank Limited is a wholly owned subsidiary of The Commercial Banking Company of Sydney Limited, and The National Bank Savings Bank Limited is a wholly owned subsidiary of The National Bank of Australasia Limited:

-AND WHEREAS it is expedient in the interests of banking efficiency that the banking business conducted by The Commercial Banking Company of Sydney Limited should be transferred to The National Bank of Australasia Limited, and the banking business conducted by C.B.C.
+And whereas it is expedient in the interests of banking efficiency that the banking business conducted by The Commercial Banking Company of Sydney Limited should be transferred to The National Bank of Australasia Limited, and the banking business conducted by C.B.C.
 Savings Bank Limited should be transferred to The National Bank Savings Bank Limited:

-AND WHEREAS it is expedient that the transfers be effected by Act of the Parliament:
+And whereas it is expedient that the transfers be effected by Act of the Parliament:

-AND WHEREAS by The Commercial Banking Company of Sydney Limited (Merger) Act 1982 of the State of New South Wales provision is made for the vesting in The National Bank of Australasia Limited of the undertaking of The Commercial Banking Company of Sydney Limited, and for the vesting in The National Bank Savings Bank Limited of the undertaking of C.B.C.
+And whereas by The Commercial Banking Company of Sydney Limited (Merger) Act 1982 of the State of New South Wales provision is made for the vesting in The National Bank of Australasia Limited of the undertaking of The Commercial Banking Company of Sydney Limited, and for the vesting in The National Bank Savings Bank Limited of the undertaking of C.B.C.
 Savings Bank Limited, and for the vesting in National Nominees Limited of all property held by Commercial Nominees Pty.
 Limited as trustee:

-AND WHEREAS to vest the undertakings of The Commercial Banking Company of Sydney Limited and of C.B.C.
+And whereas to vest the undertakings of The Commercial Banking Company of Sydney Limited and of C.B.C.
 Savings Bank Limited carried on in Western Australia in The National Bank of Australasia Limited and The National Bank Savings Bank Limited respectively, and to vest the property held by Commercial Nominees Pty.
 Limited as trustee in Western Australia in National Nominees Limited, it is expedient to enact the provisions set out herein:

 Be it enacted by the Queen’s Most Excellent Majesty, by and with the advice and consent of the Legislative Council and the Legislative Assembly of Western Australia, in this present Parliament assembled, and by the authority of the same, as follows: —